xaronnn/eft-drop/README.md

-# Escapew From Tarkov Server Dropper
+# Escape From Tarkov Server Dropper
 Drop server when u die and you will get your inventory back again. (no ban risk.)